DreymaR/BigBagKbdTrixPKL/README.md

 * **FAST LANE:** If you simply want "vanilla Colemak" on a US/ANSI keyboard, just run EPKL.exe and type!
     - If you insist on having the Caps key as Backspace instead of the superior Extend key…
     - … in the [Layouts Default file][LayDef] find the first `;QWCLK = BACK` etc line and remove that semicolon…
-    - … but please read the ["Can I map…"](https://github.com/DreymaR/BigBagKbdTrixPKL#can-i-map-the-caps-key-to-backspace) section below first to know your options!
+    - … but first, read the ["Can I map…"](https://github.com/DreymaR/BigBagKbdTrixPKL#can-i-map-the-caps-key-to-backspace) section below to know your options!
 * Run EPKL.exe inside its main folder in any way you like!
 Check its tray menu in the bottom right-hand corner.
 * To make EPKL start up automatically with Windows, [add a shortcut to it in the Startup folder][StrtUp]:
     - Create a shortcut to EPKL.exe (drag it while holding down <kbd>Alt</kbd>, or right-click and choose).